 Customers and clients may sometimes say to leave things as they are, but it's a fast-changing world and nostalgia can't always play a major role.
 As stated before, adapt but keep the essence.
 A 2015 Ford Mustang is different in many ways from a 60's version but's still a Mustang.

 4) Dream Insanely Big And You Just May Reach That Goal!

 George Lazenby was 22 when he saw Dr. No on a date in 1962.
 Seven years later, he was the new James Bond.
 How did that happen?
 He was from Australa, not England.
 He had no acting experience.
 He was the son of a railway worker, certainly a far cry from the suave British gentleman spy.
 How did such an unknown take over such an iconic role that had unprecedented world-wide popularity?

 According to the interview, Lazenby got the part because he wanted it, wanted it more than anyone else.
 When he saw Dr. No, the date didn't quite work out as planned but he now had the goal of becoming the next James Bond.
 Watch the video (it's just over 2 minutes) to see how a seemingly impossible goal can be reached simply through desire and perseverance.

 If an unknown non-actor could replace an icon like Sean Connery to become the next James, then anything is certainly possible for anyone, if you want it.

-Spectre will be released in November 2015 and promises to be one of the most successful films of the year.
+Spectre was released in November 2015 and turned out to be one of the most successful films of that year.
 The James Bond franchise has maintained its popularity ever since the first film in 1962.
 There have been peaks and valleys and rumors of its demise over the years but following the simple rules of success have allowed it to thrive and likely be a viable force for another 50 years.

 My Twitter Page